Greater Manchester Council for Voluntary Organisation: GMCVS (1975–1995)

-The first office was at Elliot House, 3 Jacksons Row, Manchester M2 5WD; then in the late 1970s nearby at Croxley House, Lloyd Street, Manchester M2 5ND, and finally moving in 1982 to the St Thomas Centre, Ardwick Green North, Manchester M12 6FZ, which is a Georgian grade 2 listed former church built in 1741.
+The first office was at Elliot House, 3 Jacksons Row, Manchester M2 5WD; then in the late 1970s nearby at Croxley House, Lloyd Street, Manchester M2 5ND, and finally moving in 1982 to the St Thomas Centre, Ardwick Green North, Manchester M12 6FZ, which is a Georgian Grade II listed former church built in 1741.
 GMCVS shared this repurposed church building with the Greater Manchester Youth Association (GMYA) on lease from Greater Manchester Council, which had bought the disused church for £10,000 in 1979 and paid £500,000 for its renovation, the works completed in May 1983.

 Abolition of principal funder, Greater Manchester Council

 In 1986 the Thatcher government abolished the Greater London Council (GLC) and the six metropolitan county councils in England.
 Henry West, the GMCVS General Secretary, led a campaign to protect the funding of voluntary organisations in the major cities outside of London, including a letter to Kenneth Baker MP, the Secretary of State for the Environment dated 4 March 1986, which was replied to on 7 April 1986, both letters held in the House of Commons Library.
 This campaign led to a new Section 48 with grant-making powers for successor bodies being added to the Act of Parliament.

 The GMCVS Annual Report was quoted in the press as saying that a result of this was that funding for voluntary organisations was "a mess", but also that voluntary organisations in the Greater Manchester county "had coped with abolition ... better than any other area of the country. [... because] The grants committee of the new Association of Greater Manchester Authorities [will continue to fund] voluntary organisations."

 In the 1980s and 1990s GMCVO staff supported significant sector initiatives, including backing the Greater Manchester Coalition of Disabled People through its community development activities.

-By 1992 the AGMA Grants Committee was proposing to cut its funding for GMCVS from £204,000 to £98,000 (52% less), caused by a 10% cut overall to the Committee's £3-million budget.
+By 1992 the AGMA Grants Committee was proposing to cut its funding for GMCVS from £204,000 to £98,000 (52% less), caused by a 10% cut overall to the committee's £3-million budget.
 However, arts organisations funded by the committee would receive additional funds to allow for inflation.
 The General Secretary, Judy Robinson, was quoted in the press saying, "These cuts are utterly indefensible and reflect a wholly unacceptable set of principles, values and social priorities".
 A previous, smaller cut in 1991 had led to two redundancies and service reductions.
 Following this campaign the cut was reduced to £54,000 (26% less).
 A press quote was, "We are pleased ... [but we] won't able to carry out two of our long term projects involving the elderly and health care."